sudo-simon/amazon-scraper-bot/README.md

 ## Required python lybraries

-- requests
 - beautifulsoup4
-- schedule
 - pyTelegramBotAPI
 - python-dotenv
+- requests
+- schedule

-All are automatically installed by the [init.sh](init.sh) script via pip, or you can use your favourite package manager
+All are automatically installed by the [pip.sh](pip.sh) script via pip, or just use your favourite package manager.

-## How to run
+## How to use

-Run once to create all the needed local files, then fill the ".env" file generated this way ([MY_ID_getter.py](src/MY_ID_getter.py) can be used to retrieve your Telegram ID)
+Run [main.py](src/main.py) once to create all the needed local files, then fill the ".env" file generated this way with your Telegram bot token and your Telegram ID ([MY_ID_getter.py](src/MY_ID_getter.py) can be used to retrieve your Telegram ID).

 Server terminal:
 ```sh